tejaswini-2005/Ping-Pong-Game/README.md

 Controls

-Player     Key Up         Key Down

- 1       ⬆️ Arrow Up    ⬇️ Arrow Down
+Player 1    ⬆️ Arrow Up         ⬇️ Arrow Down
- 2         W               S
+Player 2     W                    S

  Press ESC to quit the game at any time.